Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Study Results

-\looseness=-1 \item[Connection Setup Failure:] This fault occurs when incorrect connection parameters are used.
-It includes invalid endpoints, incorrect paths, or misconfigured secure bundles that prevent the establishment of external network connections.
-This fault can lead to various failures such as unreachable services and aborted operations.
-For example, \textit{mindsdb/mindsdb} (e.g., \href{https://github.com/mindsdb/mindsdb/pull/7410}{PR \#7410}) experienced broken Cassandra connections because the \texttt{secure\_connect\_bundle} setting was given as an incorrect file path in the Cassandra connection configuration, which prevented the driver from establishing the connection.
+\textbf{Tool Invocation (11 faults)}: These faults arise when agents invoke a defective tool or invoke a tool incorrectly.
+They include violations of API contracts, unsupported operations, and mismatches between expected and supplied parameters.
+Such issues prevent agents from interacting correctly with external services even when the intended action might be valid.
+In practice, they manifest as rejected API calls, malformed request errors, or unsuccessful tool execution.
+For example, \textit{deepset-ai/haystack} (e.g., \href{https://github.com/deepset-ai/haystack/pull/4703}{PR \#4703}) violated query-builder constraints of \textit{Weaviate BM25} by passing unsupported arguments, resulting in a program crash.
+Similarly, \textit{SWE-agent/SWE-agent} (e.g., \href{https://github.com/SWE-agent/SWE-agent/issues/1159}{Issue \#1159}) experienced tool-calling failures due to incorrectly structured arguments supplied during tool invocation.

-\item[Authentication or Authorisation Failure:] This fault occurs when access to a protected resource fails due to incorrect client credentials, misconfigured server-side authentication, or misconfigured permission checks.
-It includes missing or invalid credentials supplied by the client, as well as incorrect permission or access-control settings enforced by the service provider.
-This fault can lead to denied access, blocked operations, or application errors when attempting restricted actions.
-For example, the \textit{Arize-ai/phoenix} playground (e.g., \href{https://github.com/Arize-ai/phoenix/pull/5003}{PR \#5003}) crashed due to missing credential handling in its request flow.
-Similarly, \textit{browser-use/browser-use} (e.g., \href{https://github.com/browser-use/browser-use/issues/2571}{Issue \#2571}) reported permission-denied errors when attempting to access hardware peripherals without the required permissions.
+\textbf{External Access (19 faults)}: Faults belonging to this category occur when agents fail to establish or maintain access to external services.
+They include invalid endpoints, misconfigured connection settings, and poor management of authentication credentials or permissions.
+Such issues can prevent agents from communicating with external systems or executing authorised operations.
+For instance, \textit{mindsdb/mindsdb} (e.g., \href{https://github.com/mindsdb/mindsdb/pull/7410}{PR \#7410}) experienced broken Cassandra connections due to an incorrect \texttt{secure\_connect\_bundle} path in its configuration.
+As another example, the \textit{Arize-ai/phoenix} playground (e.g., \href{https://github.com/Arize-ai/phoenix/pull/5003}{PR \#5003}) crashed due to missing credentials in its request flow, while \textit{browser-use/browser-use} (e.g., \href{https://github.com/browser-use/browser-use/issues/2571}{Issue \#2571}) encountered permission-denied errors when attempting to access hardware peripherals without the required permissions.